NARKOZ/ginatra/README.md

 ## Configuration

-You can change settings by editing `config.yml` file in root folder Alternatively you can create `~/.ginatra/config.yml` file with your own settings, use [`config.yml`](https://github.com/NARKOZ/ginatra/blob/master/config.yml) as a reference.
+You can change settings by editing `config.yml` file in root folder.
+Alternatively you can create `~/.ginatra/config.yml` file with your own settings, use [`config.yml`](https://github.com/NARKOZ/ginatra/blob/master/config.yml) as a reference.